sisccoders/sisccoders.com/content/meetings/Coders 2023-2024/2023-08-27/index.md

 recording: https://youtu.be/c08qoljJfzI
 tags:
   - welcome
+  - to
-  - intro
+  - coders
 ---
 ## Summary
-Join us for our introduction and information session!
-Learn about SIGPwny as a club, our teaching philosophy, and how to get involved with our opportunities!
+Join us in SISC Coders A.Y.
+2023-2024.
+Learn about SISC Coders as a club, our teaching philosophy, and how to get involved with our opportunities!
 And also make new friends :)